Keiser M3i Indoor Cycle Review Singapore

 Real Talk About the Keiser M3i in Singapore

-This isn't your typical $500 Lazada special.
-The M3i is what you'll find at premium studios like those at Athletic Collective Orchard and boutique spin classes across Singapore.
+This isn't your typical Lazada special.
+The M3i is what you'll find at premium boutique spin and indoor cycling studios across Singapore.
 It's also the bike that quietly sits in expensive condos where residents actually use their home gyms.

 Before we dive deep, let me be clear about alternatives.
-If you're just starting out or want solid value, the Schwinn IC4 (~$900) does 80% of what the M3i does for less than half the price.
-For full-body workouts, consider the Assault AirBike Elite (~$1,200) — it's brutal but effective.
+If you're just starting out or want solid value, magnetic-resistance bikes from Schwinn or NordicTrack do most of what the M3i does for less.
+For full-body workouts, an air bike (Assault, Rogue Echo) is brutal but effective.

 But if you're cycling 4+ times per week, want something that'll last 15 years, and have the budget — the M3i makes sense.
 It's not just about the bike; it's about having equipment that never becomes the limiting factor in your workouts.